-There is no proof civil society and media actors are involved in the audit process of Borno State particularly because the public do not have access to the report of the Auditor-General on the account of Borno State Government for 2022.

-There is also no evidence suggesting that civil society and media actors are participating in the audit report review process by the Public Accounts Committee.
-It is important that civic groups who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the State's Parliament.
+CS/MEDIA ACTORS NOT INVOLVED IN THE AUDIT PROCESS There is no indication that civil society and media actors are involved in the audit process of Niger State, especially because civic actors do not have electronic access to the 2023 report of the Auditor-General on the accounts of the Niger State Government.
+The audited financial statement published does not contain key information useful for accountability demands by civic actors.
+Also, a representative of a civil society organization working in Niger State confirmed lack of involvement in the public audit process of Niger State.
+"We are never invited for any engagement with the Auditor-General or the Public Accounts Committee".
+It is important that citizens, civic groups and journalists who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the legislature.